Refreshed and updated April 1, 2026.

 1. Control access and integrations

 Restrict access to ChatGPT through SSO and enforce a zero-trust model across endpoints.
 If you’ve deployed ChatGPT via API, use API gateways with OAuth 2.0 and apply encryption in transit to protect data.
+For high-risk users like executives or security teams, consider enabling OpenAI’s new Lockdown Mode — an optional advanced security setting that tightly restricts how ChatGPT can interact with external systems to reduce the risk of prompt injection-based data exfiltration.

 2. Monitor AI use and flag sensitive data